 Winner: Samantha Dartnall, Information Management and Business Studies, Loughborough University

-Samantha, originally from New Zealand, is studying Information Management and Business at Loughborough University.
-She is currently enjoying a 12 month placement with Rolls-Royce in a Project Management role, and is a keen member of the Rolls-Royce hockey team.
-Whilst at university, she captained the women’s squash team, is a student representative on the staff-student committee, and worked part time at both a conference centre and pharmacy.
-Outside of university, she loves to travel, manage her own investments portfolio and has a passion for all outdoor pursuits, especially running, equestrian and snow sports among others.
+Samantha, originally from New Zealand, studied information management and business at Loughborough University.
+She enjoyed a 12-month placement with Rolls-Royce in a project management role and was a keen member of the Rolls-Royce hockey team.
+While at university, she captained the women’s squash team, was a student representative on the staff-student committee, and worked part time at both a conference centre and pharmacy.
+In her spare time, she loves to travel, manage her own investments portfolio and has a passion for all outdoor pursuits, especially running, equestrian and snow sports among others.

 Alexandra Westwood, University of Lincoln | Holly Janes, University of Nottingham | Jessica Dale, University of Warwick | Laura Hall-Williams, University of Leicester | Leanna Mason, Loughborough University | Michael Brooks, University of Nottingham | Alexandra Westwood, University of Lincoln | Sebastian Bosslet, University of Bedfordshire | Terri Cliffe, Warwick Business School | Victoria Botting, Cardiff University